 MTSR Pro: Simple to use and free.
 This is essentially a 4 track that you can fit in your pocket.
 Great if you have a more developed idea and want to layer additional tracks.

-Voice Memos: This is a native app on iPhone that essentially works as a dictaphone to record notes and ideas.
-It’s very simple to use and is my goto app if I have an idea and want to quickly hum a few bars or make some notes.
-Voice memos on Google play works much the same way.
+Voice Memos: This is a native app on iPhone that essentially works like a dictaphone to record notes and ideas.
+It’s very simple to use and is my go-to app if I have an idea and want to quickly hum a few bars or make some notes.

 FL Studio: A little more expensive than most apps but FL Studio allows for song creation quickly and easily.